auerlab/biolibc-tools/README.md

 Biolibc-tools is a collection of fast, memory-efficient, simple programs based on biolibc for processing biological data.

+These are programs too simple to warrant a separate project, because most of the functionality is provided by the biolibc library.

+They provide for basic data processing tasks in a form that's easier to install and use, and often more CPU and memory efficient than analogous tools.

 ## Building and installing

 biolibc-tools is intended to build cleanly in any POSIX environment on